Updated: Feb 6

 Word cloud of President-Elect Joe Biden's Victory Speech, November 7, 2020

 The United States of America and the rest of the world just watched a presidential victory speech which received accolades from both sides of the aisle—something of a small miracle in this political climate.
 Regardless of political affiliation, the best presidential victory speeches have several core elements in common.
-Not only that, but you can apply them to your internal and external communications when delivering good news, acknowledging people, or beginning a new project or pivot in your organization.
+Not only that, but you can apply them to your internal and external communications when delivering good news, acknowledging people, or discussing a new project or pivot in your organization.
 Here’s how:

 1. Unify.
 This is a time to bring people together and a time for graciousness.
 Victorious candidates acknowledge the other side’s efforts and virtues.
 You can discuss the nature of the obstacles and challenges you’ve overcome as a team, which have brought you closer together and made you stronger.